Edy-Barraza/Transformer_Distillation/README.md

 <h3>IV.
 Extract Teacher Neural Network Outputs</h3>

 One possibility for performing knowledge distillation is to pass an input to the student and teacher networks at the same time and using the outputs of the teacher for the student to learn from.
 However, considering that this will put a strain on our RAM and that we will be making multiple runs through each of over our data, it is more resource efficient to run through all of our data once and save the output of our teacher network with the inputs that were fed to it.
-This is accomplished by running extract_teacher_labels_truncated.py
+This is accomplished by running produce_teacher_labels.py .
+The teacher labels are BERT's predicted softmax distribution over it's vocabulary for any given masked token.
+Given that BERT's vocabulary is ~30,000 in size, I experimented with truncating with the top K probabilities, which proved to degrade performance.
+Alas, I will keep this functionality with the `truncation_factor` argument in hopes that it will be useful to someone one day.

 ```
-python extract_teacher_labels_truncated.py \
+python produce_teacher_labels.py \
     --bert_config_file uncased_L-12_H-768_A-12/bert_config.json \
     --data/record_intermed/wiki_intermed_0.tfrecord \
     --output_file data/record_distill/wiki_distill_0.tfrecord \